Plumage

 Animal activists’ feathers continue to be ruffled!
 In lieu of fur, feathers are used to create a similar effect and they are as offensive.
 Feathers were one of the five haute couture trends in autumn/winter 2016-2017 fashions.
 They were seen on extremities of dresses, outerwear and textiles draped over shoulders.
 It began a year earlier when international fashion runways saw plumage (particularly ostrich) adorning styles in coats, pants, dresses, skirts, sweaters, bags, purses, foot wear, hats, jewellery, and key chains.

+Again in 2023 some actresses were seen flaunting them.
 In India, the use of poached wild life feathers like those of the egret, go undetected and are in fact appreciated by fashionistas.

 As long as there is a demand for plumage to make utility, decorative and adornment items, birds will be farmed and wild birds’ feathers traded.
 No one waits for birds to shed/moult their feathers, or die naturally.